 Flu symptoms can last for more than a week.
 If your child suffers from flu you should follow the below tips:

-- Clean your child’s nose from any discharge by using a suction bulb for younger children and encourage older children to blow their nose.
-Pump saline drops into his nasal tracts to keep them clean.
+Clean your child’s nose from any discharge by using a suction bulb for younger children and encourage older children to blow their nose.
+Pump saline drops into the nasal tracts to keep them clean.

 How to avoid flu?

-- The first way to prevent flu is to get flu vaccine at the beginning of each winter season.
+1- The first way to prevent flu is to get flu vaccine at the beginning of each winter season.
 It would help to protect against the flu.
+WHO recommends annual vaccination for:

-- Boost your child immunity by giving him a healthy diet full of fruits that contain vitamin C.
+2- Boost your child immunity by providing a healthy diet full of fruits that contain vitamin C.

-- Ask your child to cover his nose and mouth with a tissue when he coughs.
-Let him throw the tissue after he uses it.
+3- Teach your child to cover nose and mouth with a tissue when they cough.
+Let them throw the tissue after they use it directly in the bin.

-- Teach your child to wash his hands frequently especially after coughing and before eating with water and soap.
+4- Teach your kids to wash their hands frequently especially after coughing and before eating with water and soap.